bakonaanlong/domain-checkr/README.md

-# GoDaddy Domain Availability Checker
+# GoDaddy Domain Availability Checking script

 A Python script that checks the availability of domain names using the GoDaddy API.
 It generates all possible letter combinations of a specified length and checks their availability across multiple TLDs (Top-Level Domains) eg. .com, .io, .org.